Unit dedicated to combating increase in hate crimes in CT

 A court hearing follows and the individual will have the opportunity to contest a permanent order.

-Twenty-six million dollars in federal assistance will go towards hate crime reporting systems, hotlines, and training.
+Twenty-six million dollars in federal assistance will go toward hate crime reporting systems, hotlines, and training.

 If you are the victim of a hate crime, contact your local police or report it to the new hate crime unit here.